Folling/alloy/README.md

 I attempt to use as few dependencies as possible.
 There are however a few crates that I consider trivial and will not count toward this ideal.
 The reasoning here is that they are included in a LOT of projects and are very mature and secure.
-If any of them fail or are compromised we'd have a much bigger problem than just alloy.
+If any of them fail or are compromised
+I'd have a much bigger problem than just alloy.
 These are currently:
 - [bitflags](https://crates.io/crates/bitflags)
 - [byteorder](https://crates.io/crates/byteorder)